Calvin Howard Taylor

-Calvin Howard Taylor (March 14, 1896 – after 1951) was a politician in Ontario, Canada.
+Calvin Howard Taylor (March 14, 1896 – November 10, 1976) was a politician in Ontario, Canada.
 He represented Timiskaming in the Legislative Assembly of Ontario from 1943 to 1951 as a Co-operative Commonwealth Federation (CCF) member.

 The son of John Taylor and Elizabeth Payne, he was born in Madawaska and was educated there and in Renfrew.
 In 1917, Taylor married Catherine Hamilton.
 He was chief clerk for the Temiskaming and Northern Ontario Railway.
 Taylor was mayor of Cobalt for four years.